Why are Steel Scrap (Europe) Prices so high?

 What are the short-term drivers of Steel Scrap (Europe) prices?

-Over the 1 Month horizon the outlook is moderately bullish due to drivers such as: - Short term price trends - Coal imports to Brazil - Seasonality trends for the prediction month of year Br(None) The top contrary drivers for the 1 Month horizon are: - Long term price trends - Steel imports to Germany
+Over the 1 Month horizon the outlook is moderately bullish due to drivers such as: - The net positions of speculators on the LME - Short term price trends - Coal imports to Brazil Br(None) The top contrary drivers for the 1 Month horizon are: - Long term price trends - Steel imports to Germany

 What are the long-term drivers of Steel Scrap (Europe) prices?

-Over the 1 Year horizon the outlook is bearish due to drivers such as: - Long term price trends - EWMA-based technical analysis - The shape of the futures curve Br(None) The top contrary drivers for the 1 Year horizon are: - The shape of the futures curve - Short term price trends
+Over the 1 Year horizon the outlook is bearish due to drivers such as: - Long term price trends - EWMA-based technical analysis Br(None) The top contrary drivers for the 1 Year horizon are: - The shape of the futures curve - Short term price trends - The net positions of speculators on the LME

 Will the price of Steel Scrap (Europe) go up?